-To inform their choices, people often rely on heuristics of social proof.
-Situations in which people react to an environment consisting of other individuals who are reacting likewise give rise to complex dynamics and hard-to-predict collective outcomes.
+To inform their choices, individuals often rely on observations of other people’s behavior.
+Situations in which individuals react to an environment consisting of other individuals who are reacting likewise give rise to complex dynamics and hard-to-predict collective outcomes.
 I like to study such phenomena of social influence and diffusion in cultural markets because they lack almost entirely any objective standards of valuation.
 Against the notion of “mad crowds,” I am also interested in “crowd wisdom”—the advantages of groups over individuals in decision-making.

 “Product Success in Cultural Markets: The Mediating Role of Familiarity, Peers, and Experts.”
 Poetics 51:17-36.